How To Buy a House at Auction Without Cash

 In addition to your loan, make sure that you’ve got any down payment, earnest money, buyer’s premium, or other fees covered for your property purchase.
 You may be able to roll some of those things into your loan, depending on the terms.

 Some properties may show that they are eligible to be financed through a specialty loan.
-These are short-term loans specifically to provide capital for real estate investors.
+These are short-term loans, also referred to as hard money loans, specifically developed to provide capital for real estate investors.
 There are a number of different specialty loans, including:

 • Fix and flip / bridge loans – These are also known as hard money loans.
 They are used for short-term financing and renovation of a property that is intended to be held for a short time and then sold for a profit.